cloud-gov/site/content/news/articles/2025-05-07-audit-events-opensearch.md

     {% image "_img/content/audit-event-results.png" "Screenshot of OpenSearch Dashboards interface showing the results of a search for audit events" %}

+5. Apply additional filters on the audit event fields as desired.
+For example, to filter for app restart events, add a filter of `type: audit.app.restart`:

+    {% image "_img/content/filter-audit-app-restart-events.png" "Screenshot of OpenSearch Dashboards interface showing a filtered search for app restart audit events" %}

 ## Audit event fields

 The fields available on audit event records are: